Was Socotra A Mistake?

 So, was Socotra a mistake?

-No way!
+Absolutely not!
 Given the fact that the ongoing civil war reduced the accessibility of the island, I’m glad I visited it.
 I had a lovely time exploring Socotra and am certain I’ll be back when political tensions stop impact tourism industry of the island.